Sinnefa/SPV_Signaling_Pathway_Visualizer_v1.0/README.md

 # SPV - Signaling Pathway Visualizer v1.0

-##Citation
+## Citation

+In any work making use of SPV please cite the following paper

-Alberto Calderone, Gianni Cesareni; SPV: a JavaScript Signaling Pathway Visualizer, Bioinformatics, 2018
+SPV: a JavaScript Signaling Pathway Visualizer, Bioinformatics, 2018

 <a href="https://doi.org/10.1093/bioinformatics/bty188">Link to paper</a>

 ## Overview